M-SETU/Insurechain/README.md

 ## Public Blockchain Architecture
 The basic working architecture of the public Matic Network chain can be studied here.
 However, here we take a step further and provide flexibility to what can be built on Matic Network.
 Apart from the public sidechain, we can build an enterprise sidechain or optimistic rollup sidechain or any other sidechain that wants to interact with the existing public architecture of Matic Network and benefit from the security provided by a public chain such as ethereum.

+### How Does it Work
+1. A user does a normal transaction off-chain to an aggregator (block producer)
+2. The transaction goes to aggregator
+3. The aggregator bonds multiple user-transactions into a sidechain
+4. The aggregator computes a new state root and creates a ethereum mainchain transaction and publishes it

+The major advantage is that it batches transactions on-chain, and reduces cost of user transaction.
+In this approach, not all of the data is exposed.
+The transaction data required for calling transactions, is transferred.
+However, the issue is that all the transactions are published.

 ![Insurechain PPS](https://github.com/M-SETU/Insurechain/blob/master/PPS.png "Matic Architecture")